 How can we lay claim to Paul’s writings to prove the historical Jesus only to ignore the very foundation they were written on in the first place?
 Seems like cherry picking to me.

 In Acts 5 we find an interesting conversation that takes place between Peter and the ruling Jewish authorities.

 Peter and John are arrested for healing a cripple in the name of Jesus right outside of the temple.
 They are thrown in jail, beaten, and ridiculed.
 Then they are brought before the Sanhedrin where Peter gives a First Century Emmy Award Winning Speech.
 He points to the Old Testament screaming the name of Jesus on every page.
 He tells how all of history has pointed to Jesus, the one true King, and the long-awaited Messiah.

 Then he looks right at the Sanhedrin and calls them stubborn and stiff-necked (a rebuke from God to idolatrous Israel in the Old Testament.)

-At this point they start picking up the biggest rocks they can find.
-But, Gamiliel stops them.
+At this point, they start picking up the biggest rocks they can find.
+But, Gamaliel stops them.
 He sends Peter and John out and says this, “Men of Israel, consider carefully what you intend to do to these men.
 Some time ago Theudas appeared, claiming to be somebody, and about four hundred men rallied to him.
 He was killed, all his followers were dispersed, and it all came to nothing.
 After him, Judas the Galilean appeared in the days of the census and led a band of people in revolt.
 He too was killed, and all his followers were scattered.
-Therefore, in the present case I advise you: Leave these men alone!
+Therefore, in the present case, I advise you: Leave these men alone!
 Let them go!
 For if their purpose or activity is of human origin, it will fail.
 But if it is from God, you will not be able to stop these men; you will only find yourselves fighting against God.”